Antarcticoolithus

-Antarcticoolithus is an oogenus of large fossil eggs from the Maastrichtian part of the Lopez de Bertodano Formation of Seymour Island, Antarctica.
+Antarcticoolithus is an oogenus of large fossil eggs from the Maastrichtian part of the López de Bertodano Formation of Seymour Island, Antarctica.
 The genus contains the type species A. bradyi, described by Legendre et al. in 2020.
 The fossil egg, the first found in Antarctica, was discovered in 2011 by a Chilean team of researchers.
 They named the egg fossil "The Thing" in reference to the movie.
 The fossil measures 11 by 7 in.